 Austrian writers suffer a little from stepchild syndrome.
-They’re never going to oust Mozart and Beethoven from the top spot in people’s artistic affections.
+They’re never going to oust Mozart, Klimt or Beethoven from the top spot in people’s artistic affections.
 But that doesn’t mean the country doesn’t have a pretty impressive history when it comes to the written word, as Vienna’s Literature Museum demonstrates.

 - Chronological and thematic trip through Austrian literary history

 - Lovely display environment with its Victorianesque wooden cabinets and shelves